appearin/policy/privacy-policy.md

 ## Providing your personal data to others

-We may share information about with third parties in some circumstances, including: (1) with your consent; (2) to a service provider or partner who meets our data protection standards; (3) with academic or non-profit researchers, with aggregation, anonymization;
+We may share your personal data with third parties in some circumstances, including: (1) with your consent; (2) to a service provider or partner who meets our data protection standards; (3) with academic or non-profit researchers, with aggregation, anonymization;
-(4) when we have a good faith belief it is required by law, such as pursuant to a subpoena or other legal process; (5) to protect the vital interest of others, when we have reason to believe that doing so will prevent harm to someone or illegal activities.
+(4) when we have a good faith belief it is required by law, such as pursuant to a subpoena or other legal process; or to (5) to protect the vital interest of others, when we have reason to believe that doing so will prevent harm to someone or illegal activities.